qaz6750/XiaoMi9-Drivers/UpdateDriversAndUEFI.md

 ## Get Driver and UEFI
 > [!NOTE]
-> - To ensure the matching between UEFI and drivers, we recommend that all users download drivers directly from Releases
+> - To ensure the compatibility between UEFI and the drivers, we recommend that all users download the drivers directly from the release version.
+However, you can choose to use the drivers from the main branch.

+### From Release
 * You can get the released version through [Releases](https://github.com/qaz6750/XiaoMi9-Drivers/releases)

+### From Main Branch
+> [!IMPORTANT]
+> - The driver improvements on the main branch usually include some of the latest functional fixes and bug fixes.
+These improvements have not been released.
+Therefore, you can choose to obtain the driver from the main branch to experience the latest fixes.
+Please note that there usually exist some unknown issues or known issues that are still being fixed.

+> [!NOTE]
+> - If you use the driver from the main branch, then for UEFI, you should select the latest version in the Release (or use the UEFI from the main branch of Project-Aloha).

+* First of all, you should clone this repository.
+* Secondly, use the "pack-cepheus.cmd" script in the "tools" directory to package the driver.
+* Finally, you can find the packaged driver in the parent directory, and then you can proceed to the next step.

 ## Installing Or Updating the drivers
 * Going to Mass Storage